10 result(s)

 The ethical impact assessment of selling life insurance to titanic passengers

-Gezici G., Mannari C., Orlandi L.
+Gezici G, Mannari C, Orlandi L

 The Artificial Intelligence Act (AIA) is a uniform legal framework to ensure that AI systems within the European Union (EU) are safe and comply with existing law on fundamental rights and constitutional values.
 The AIA adopts a risk-based approach with the aim of intending to regulate AI systems, especially categorised as high-risk, which have significant harmful impacts on the health, safety and fundamental rights of persons in the Union.
 The AIA is founded on the Ethics Guidelines of the High-Level Expert Group for Trustworthy AI, which are grounded in fundamental rights and reflect four ethical imperatives in order to ensure ethical and robust AI.
 While we acknowledge that ethics is not law, we advocate that the analysis of ethical risks can assist us in complying with laws, thereby facilitating the implementation of the AIA requirements.
 Thus, we first design an AI-driven Decision Support System for individual risk prediction in the insurance domain (categorised as high-risk by the AIA) based on the Titanic case, which is a popular benchmark dataset in machine learning.
 We then fulfill an ethical impact assessment of the Titanic case study, relying on the four ethical imperatives of respect for human autonomy, prevention of harm, fairness, and explicability, declared by the High-Level Expert Group for Trustworthy AI.
 In the context of this ethical impact assessment, we also refer to the questions in the ALTAI checklist.
 Our discussions regarding the ethical impact assessment in the insurance domain demonstrate that ethical principles can intersect but also create tensions (intriguingly, only in this particular context), for which there is no definitive solution.
-When tensions arise, which may result in unavoidable trade-offs, these trade-offs should be addressed in a rational and methodical manner, paying special attention to the context of the current case study being evaluated.Source: HHAI-WS 2023 - Workshops at the Second International Conference on Hybrid Human-Artificial Intelligence, pp. 35–50, Munich, Germany, 26-27/06/2023
+When tensions arise, which may result in unavoidable trade-offs, these trade-offs should be addressed in a rational and methodical manner, paying special attention to the context of the current case study being evaluated.Source: CEUR WORKSHOP PROCEEDINGS, pp. 35-50.
+Munich, Germany, 26-27/06/2023

 Project(s): SoBigData-PlusPlus via OpenAIRE

-See at: ceur-ws.org Open Access | ISTI Repository Open Access | CNR ExploRA
+See at: ceur-ws.org Open Access | CNR IRIS Open Access | ISTI Repository Open Access | CNR IRIS Restricted

 2023 Contribution to conference Open Access OPEN